In this article

-Rise is a platform for ambitious women who want to connect with dynamic companies that care about having a diverse set of employees.
-If you’re a woman looking for remote work it’s a great place to look.
+Rise is a platform for ambitious women who want to connect with dynamic companies that care about diverse employees.
+If you're a woman looking for remote work, it's a great place to look.

-Mediabistro is one of the best places to find remote roles if you’re interested in media or content production.
-It’s used by the likes of Bloomberg, NBCUniversal, Dow Jones, and HBO.
-While it’s not dedicated to remote opportunities, they have a handy remote filter that shows all the remote roles on their site.
+Mediabistro is one of the best places to find remote roles if you're interested in media or content production.
+Bloomberg, NBCUniversal, Dow Jones, and HBO use Mediabistro.
+While it's not only remote opportunities, they have a handy remote filter that shows all the remote roles on their site.

-TranslatorCafe might look outdated but it has an active job board for linguistic and translation-focused remote roles.
-Registration is free and it’ll give you access to hundreds of translation interpretations, subtitling, transcription, and voice-over roles.
-If you speak multiple languages and are looking for a remote role, it’s a great place to look.
+TranslatorCafe might look outdated, but it has an active job board for linguistic and translation-focused remote roles.
+Registration is free, and it'll give you access to hundreds of translation interpretations, subtitling, transcription, and voice-over roles.
+If you speak multiple languages and are looking for a remote position, it's a great place to look.

 64. Travel Massive

-Travel Massive is focused on providing opportunities in the travel industry and for digital nomads and content creators.
-It’s primarily focused on marketing and social media management positions, photography, copywriting, and affiliate opportunities.
+Travel Massive focuses on providing opportunities in the travel industry and for digital nomads and content creators.
+It's primarily focused on marketing and social media management positions, photography, copywriting, and affiliate opportunities.

 Hitmaker is the largest gaming and esports jobs platform in the world.
-While it’s not dedicated solely to remote roles, it has over 9,000 active listings from more than 50 countries so there are definitely great opportunities.
-They’ve worked with companies like Amazon, Logitech, Pokemon, Red Bull, and more.
+While it's not dedicated solely to remote roles, it has over 9,000 active listings from more than 50 countries, so great opportunities exist.
+They've worked with companies like Amazon, Logitech, Pokemon, Red Bull, and more.

 66. Axiom Law

 Axiom Law empowers legal professionals to choose how and when they work while prioritizing what matters most to them.
-Over 50% of the Fortune 500 are Axiom clients, so it’s a great place to look for a remote legal role.
-Just keep in mind you’ll need to go through a vetting process and a series of interviews before you can start working.
+Over 50% of the Fortune 500 are Axiom clients, so it's a great place to look for a remote legal role.
+You'll need to go through a vetting process and a series of interviews before you can start working.

 67. Business Talent Group

 Business Talent Group is a consulting marketplace that connects independent consultants, executives, project managers, and team players with organizations.
-Not every role is remote but if you’ve got experience as a consultant it’s a good place to start.
+Not every role is remote, but if you've got experience as a consultant, it's an excellent place to start.

 Après is a career site for moms who want to return to work or change careers.
-The whole platform is designed to help women re-establish their careers after maternity leave through remote roles.
-If you’re a mother, it could be a great fit.
+The platform helps women re-establish their careers after maternity leave through remote roles.
+If you're a mother, it could be a great fit.

 69. Home with the Kids

 Home with the Kids is a parent-focused job board that seeks to match stay-at-home moms and dads with companies.
-If you’re a primary carer who wants to start working from home then Home with the Kids could be a good place to check out.
+If you're a primary carer who wants to start working from home, then Home with the Kids could be an excellent place to check out.

-RemoteWoman is focused on remote job posts for women only.
-It’s a great place to look if you’re a woman who is looking to join a remote female-friendly company.
+RemoteWoman focuses on remote job posts for women.
+It's a great place to look if you're a woman looking to join a remote female-friendly company.
 These companies often have defined leadership paths, better benefits for parents, and other female-friendly perks.

 RemotePOC connects inclusive, remote-friendly companies with professionals of color.
 It's owned and operated by the team behind RemoteWoman.
 It has jobs from companies like HubSpot, HotJar, Axios, and Aha!